Friction

 1. Friction

 Friction results from two objects rubbing against each other, with the general direction parallel to the surface of contact between the two objects.
-More specifically, friction opposes the relative motion between the two objects.
+Say point \(P\) on the block touches point \(Q\) on the surface.
+Call \(v_{\text{rel}} = v_p-v_q\).
+Using our observations, we can define two types of friction: static friction and kinetic friction.

 It takes a larger amount of force to first overcome static friction than to keep the block moving past kinetic friction.